p-friedl/100-days-of-code/log.md

 **Today's Progress**: Expanded the Character model by finishing the calculate_talents method and adding a calculate_rescue_points method.
 Additionally implemented an add_talent_markup method in the Skill model.

 **Thoughts:** TDD starts to help in my workflow, which is good.
-I guess I should have all the basics in the Backend now to start a first view for Character Sheet creation in the next session.
+I think I have all the basics in the Backend now to start a first view for Character Sheet creation in the next session.

 **Link(s) to work**
 1. [HowToBeAGameMaster repo](https://github.com/p-friedl/HowToBeAGameMaster)